vokhanhan25/vokhanhan25.github.io/_pages/about.md

   - /about.html
 ---

-My name is An Vo.
-Currently, I am a Research Assistant at the <a href="https://sites.google.com/view/evolve-learn-optimize" style="color: #7289da; text-decoration:none">**Evolutionary Learning and Optimization (ELO) research group**</a>, under the supervision of <a href="https://sites.google.com/view/hoangluong" style="color: #7289da; text-decoration: none;">**Dr. Ngoc Hoang Luong**</a>.
+My name is An Vo, and I am an incoming Master's student for Spring 2024 at Korea Advanced Institute of Science and Technology (KAIST).
 Previously, I graduated as valedictorian of my Bachelor's degree at the University of Information Technology (UIT), Vietnam National University - Ho Chi Minh City (VNU-HCM).
+During undergraduate, I was a Research Assistant at the <a href="https://sites.google.com/view/evolve-learn-optimize" style="color: #7289da; text-decoration:none">**Evolutionary Learning and Optimization (ELO) research group**</a>, under the supervision of <a href="https://sites.google.com/view/hoangluong" style="color: #7289da; text-decoration: none;">**Dr. Ngoc Hoang Luong**</a>.
 My research interests revolve around Neural Architecture Search, Optimization, and Evolutionary Computation.

 ## News
+Dec.
+2023.
+I have been admitted to the Master's program at KAIST School of Computing for Spring 2024.
+A new journey!!!\\
 Nov.
 2023.
 One paper accepted to **Information Sciences** \\
 Jul.
 2023.
 Starting a new job as an <span style="color:red">Associate Data Scientist</span> at **ZaloPay**, Ho Chi Minh City, Vietnam \\
 Jul.
 2023.
 One paper accepted to **Informatica** \\